ordbase/ordbase/ordinals/README.md

 ## Questions?
 Comments?

 Join us in the [Ordgen / ORC-721 discord (chat server)](https://discord.gg/dDhvHKjm2t).
 Yes you can.
-Your questions and commetary welcome.
+Your questions and commentary welcome.

 Or post them over at the [Help & Support](https://github.com/geraldb/help) page.
 Thanks.